input-output-hk/peras-design/docs/reports/tech-report-1.md

   }
 ```

 Combined, these types allow a node to track the information it has sent or received from downstream or upstream peers, to eliminate recomputing chain weights, to avoid asking multiple peers for the same information, and to record its and its peers' preferred chains, votes, and certificates.
+Note that this instrumentation and optimization does not affect the simulated performance of the node because that performance is tracked via a cost model, regardless of the performance of the simulation code.

 #### Observability